eljaho/p99-linux-installer/README.md

 ## Prerequisites
 You need a torrent client, and you need a Debian based distro.
 I tested this using Linux Mint and it ran flawlessly.

+## Running The Script
+'bash p99_install.sh'
+Make sure you place the torrent download in Downloads (this is usually a default directory) The rest is done for you, wait, and don't enter yes until the torrent has fully downloaded.

+## Playing The Game
+'cd /home/$USER/'EverQuest Project 1999'/'
+'wine eqgame patchme'

 ### A Few Things To Note
 Your game is likely going to crash the first time you try entering world.
 Just run the game again.